-The schedule is simply a template for us to follow.
+The schedule and syllabus are simply a template for us to follow.
 I will spend as much time on a topic as necessary for this specific class to master a topic.
 I will regularly post information/handouts that I expect you to bring with you to class.
-As in a normal corporate environment, expect changes and adjustments.
-Learn to become flexible and rapidly adapt to changes.